babdulhakim2/babdulhakim2.github.io/rmpp/unit1-3/index.md

 The discussion ultimately demonstrates that ethical frameworks in computing require continuous interpretation and application rather than simple rule-following.
 Professional competence must include the ability to navigate competing obligations while maintaining commitment to public welfare and human dignity.

 **References:**

-- Gautam, A., Kulkarni, A., Hug, S., Lehr, J., & Yoon, I. (2024) 'Socially responsible computing in an introductory course'. *Proceedings of the 55th ACM Technical Symposium on Computer Science Education*, pp. 373-379.
+- Gautam, A., Kulkarni, A., Hug, S., Lehr, J., & Yoon, I. (2024) 'Socially responsible computing in an introductory course'. _Proceedings of the 55th ACM Technical Symposium on Computer Science Education_, pp. 373-379.
-- Gotterbarn, D., Wolf, M.J. and Flick, C. (2018) 'ACM Code of Ethics', *Communications of the ACM*, 61(1), pp. 121–128.
+- Gotterbarn, D., Wolf, M.J. and Flick, C. (2018) 'ACM Code of Ethics', _Communications of the ACM_, 61(1), pp. 121–128.
 - Wong, R.Y.
-(2021) 'Tactics of soft resistance in user experience professionals' values work'. *Proceedings of the ACM on Human-Computer Interaction*, 5(CSCW2), pp. 1-28.
+(2021) 'Tactics of soft resistance in user experience professionals' values work'. _Proceedings of the ACM on Human-Computer Interaction_, 5(CSCW2), pp. 1-28.

----

-## Reflection and Learning Outcomes

-This collaborative discussion provided valuable insights into the practical application of professional ethical frameworks in software development contexts.
-The peer feedback highlighted several key areas for enhancement:

-### Key Learning Points:
-1. **Preventive Measures**: The importance of integrating accessibility considerations into development processes from the outset
-2. **Legal Framework Integration**: The value of connecting ethical obligations to specific legal requirements
-3. **Governance and Testing**: The need for systematic approaches to ensure ethical compliance
-4. **Business Case Strengthening**: The dual moral and economic arguments for ethical practice

-### Professional Development:
-The discussion reinforced that accessibility is not merely a compliance requirement but a fundamental aspect of professional competence and ethical practice in computing.
-The feedback received will inform future analysis by incorporating more specific preventive measures and legal frameworks.

-### Next Steps:
-- Research specific accessibility testing tools and integration methods
-- Investigate legal frameworks governing accessibility in software development
-- Explore case studies of successful accessibility implementation in agile development environments

 ---

 [← Back to RMPP Module]({{ '/rmpp/' | relative_url }})